 Best Emulators for Load Testing

-Since iOS and Android devices are from two completely different universes, there are not many emulators on the market that imitate both.
+Since iOS and Android devices are from two completely different universes, there is the difference between ios and android testing, and not many emulators on the market that imitate both.
 Also, iPhone emulators are in general less common, as the OS is more reserved.
 Our review includes four emulators of Android, one system that allows you to test both types of gadgets, and two platforms that imitate Apple products.
 It’s not a competition, but a list of recommendations.
 Emulators are arranged by OS and in alphabetic order.

 Android